-This is why it is so important to cover up to prevent yourself and your family from being bitten.
+This is why it is important to remember the Fight the Bite principles and avoid being bitten.

 Where can Larvae breed?

-- In stagnant ponds of water that have no natural predators (fish) in them ie ponds, pools of water after heavy rain
+- In stagnant ponds of water that contain no natural predators (e.g. fish), and

 - In rainwater tanks and septic tanks.

-Generally backwaters of the River Murray have a range of natural predators in them so they don’t pose a risk.
+Generally backwaters of the River Murray contain a range of natural predators an do not pose a risk as a result.